 Rational Ground lacks transparency as they do not clearly state ownership.
-However, the website was founded by Justin Hart, who is a Data Expert according to some outlets.
+However, according to some outlets, the website was founded by Justin Hart, who is a Data Expert.
 It is not clear why he is an expert in data.
-Funding for the website is not disclosed, however, they do sell subscriptions to generate revenue.
+Funding for the website is not disclosed; however, they do sell subscriptions to generate revenue.

 Analysis / Bias

 In review, the website provides news and analysis on the Coronavirus, lockdowns, mask use, and statistical outcomes related to the virus.
 Rational Ground features categories such as Resources, which provides links to “Mask Facts” and how to write letters to re-open schools.
 They also offer a 10 step approach on how to get things back to normal.
-This approach is based on The Great Barrington Declaration from the Libertarian Think Tank The American Institute for Economic Research.
-The Great Barrington Declaration has been criticized by scientists as being dangerous and controversial.
+This approach is based on The Great Barrington Declaration from the Libertarian Think Tank, The American Institute for Economic Research.
+Scientists have criticized the Great Barrington Declaration as being dangerous and controversial.
 Rational Ground’s 10 steps are as follows:

 - Communicate the age-stratified fatality rates: In other words, emphasize that the disease is more deadly for the elderly.

 - Re-think the testing strategy: Stop testing Asymptomatic Individuals.

 - Stop quarantining healthy people.

 - Restore in-person schooling and normal activities for children